elatov/elatov.github.io/_posts/2013-02-20-monitor-different-systems-with-collectd.md

     As you can see all three entries use URLs to designate the location of each remote server.
 This means that on each server most also have been installed a CGI capable web server like Apache.

-I didn&#8217;t want to run a webserver on each of my clients just so I could monitor them.
+I didn't want to run a webserver on each of my clients just so I could monitor them.
 So I decided to skip Monitorix.

 I also wanted to try out **Munin**, from <a href="http://sixrevisions.com/tools/10-free-server-network-monitoring-tools-that-kick-ass/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://sixrevisions.com/tools/10-free-server-network-monitoring-tools-that-kick-ass/']);">this</a> site: